s3bc40/s3bc40.github.io/resume_EN.md

 Ecology, hiking, badminton, running, video games and dogs are my centers of interest.

 ## Experiences

+**[JOB] - Assistant software engineer, IUT de Bayonne** (Sept 2020 - Dec 2020, Anglet)

++ Development and maintenance of a learning management system (LMS) and a virtual desktop infrastructure (VDI), at [IUT de Bayonne] (https://www.iutbayonne.univ-pau.fr/) .
+Support for users (teachers and students) for the use of Microsoft Teams and Moodle.
+Writing of technical documentation and tutorials in the use of educational tools.
+Telecommuting and remote assistance.

+>*Tools : PHP(7), Moodle (3.5, 3.9), Vue.js (3.0), JavaScript, HTML5/CSS3, MySQL, SQL, C#, WPF,  Windows, Microsoft Teams, Kickle*

 **[JOB] - Web developer consultant for MCA-Group, Axileo** (Sept 2019 - May 2020, Paris)